yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 2. `isDefaultBucketClass`: (optional) boolean, default is false.
 If set to true then a `BucketRequest` may not need to specify a `BucketClass`.
 If the greenfield `BucketRequest` omits the `BucketClass` and a default `BucketClass`'s protocol matches the `BucketRequest`'s protocol then the default bucket class is used; otherwise an error is logged.
 3. `protocol`: (required) protocol supported by the associated object store.
 This field validates that the `BucketRequest`'s desired protocol is supported.
 > Note: if an object store supports more than one protocol then the admin should create a `BucketClass` per protocol.
 4. `anonymousAccessMode`: (optional) a string specifying *uncredentialed* access to the backend bucket.
-This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
+This is applicable for cases where the backend storage is intended to be publicly readable and/or writable.
 One of:
-   - "private": Default, disallow uncredentialed access to the storage instance.
+   - "private": Default, disallow uncredentialed access to the backend storage.
    - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
    - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.